dombarrett/Tutorial-Testing/Tutorial_1_pt2.md

 //an array to hold all of the colors var colors;

+//text we are looking at
 var displayText;

+//our microphone
 var mic;

 /*
+You can use this:
 "+
 "

+or this:
+'+
+'

+To break up long strings of text, in order to make things more readable They will work exactly the same, but they will fit all on a visible screen
+	instead of flying off into the endless whitespace of the right hand side.

 */

-var textScript = ['You probably could just say “lalalalala” into the microphone and test the functionality of the code just fine.
+var textScript = ['You probably could just say “lalalalala” into the microphone and test the functionality '+
+                  'of the code just fine.
 But you don’t.
-For whatever reason you decide to speak the words on the screen aloud, like a speech.
+For whatever reason you decide to speak the words '+ 'on the screen aloud, like a speech.
 Perhaps even if just under your breath.
-At first this spares you from feeling funny about appearing strange, blurting out some rant into the multicolored mess on the screen.
-However, you start to wonder how much your soft muttering is really affecting the height values of the squares being drawn.',
-                  'You draw closer to your microphone, hoping for more visible results without risking any more of your ego.
-Now closer to the screen, you notice you might be making some difference.
-Though getting closer to the microphone has also brought your face closer to the screen as well.
+At first this '+ 'spares you from feeling funny about appearing strange, blurting out some rant into the '+ 'multicolored mess on the screen.
+However, you start to wonder how much your soft muttering'+ ' is really affecting the height values of the squares being drawn.', 'You draw closer to your microphone, hoping for more visible results without risking any '+ 'more of your ego.
+Now closer to the screen, you notice you might be making some difference.'+ ' Though getting closer to the microphone has also brought your face closer to the screen as '+ 'well.
 The previously invisible black grid in between the pixels vaguely starts to emerge.', 'You are squinting now, face lit up by the neon slurry of the screen.
-There is no escaping it, you’ll need to speak louder.
+There is no escaping it,'+ ' you’ll need to speak louder.
 Gradually, you raise your voice.
-There is a noticeable difference.
+There is a noticeable'+ ' difference.
 Or maybe that is just in your head.
-You are expecting the changes to happen so maybe you are more primed to think they are happening (even when they are not).
-The pauses between words seem to help.
-Abruptly raising your voice at the beginning of each word seems to make the static pop to life.
-A kind of strange rhythm emerges in your speaking, bouncing up and down between muttering and recognizable words.', '“Thats me,” you think to yourself.
-Perhaps a bit of a journey, but yes, you feel like the statement is right.
-Out of your mouth, into the microphone, through the hardware, into the operating system, flying through layers of drivers and system utilities, landing into your browser.
+You are expecting the changes to happen'+ ' so maybe you are more primed to think they are happening (even when they are not).
+The'+ ' pauses between words seem to help.
+Abruptly raising your voice at the beginning of each'+ ' word seems to make the static pop to life.
+A kind of strange rhythm emerges in your'+ ' speaking, bouncing up and down between muttering and recognizable words.', '“Thats me,” you think to yourself.
+Perhaps a bit of a journey, but yes, you feel like the '+ 'statement is right.
+Out of your mouth, into the microphone, through the hardware, into the '+ 'operating system, flying through layers of drivers and system utilities, landing into your '+ 'browser.
 Its you.
 You are looking at yourself, in a way.
 Certainly a strange mirror.
-But they aren’t really your words.
+But '+ 'they aren’t really your words.
 Should you write your own?', 'You were a shy child.
 Well, at first.
-Shy until certain occasions came up where your family and school mates were surprised to see you perform so boldly in front of so many people.
-Book reports, dance recitals, school plays.
-But after these outbursts, you would return to a more introverted and calm disposition.
-As these social surprises became more common, the unexpected became expected and people thought of you differently.
-You had changed, though not entirely sure where or when.
+Shy until certain occasions came up where your family '+ 'and school mates were surprised to see you perform so boldly in front of so many people. '+ 'Book reports, dance recitals, school plays.
+But after these outbursts, you would return to '+ 'a more introverted and calm disposition.
+As these social surprises became more common, the '+ 'unexpected became expected and people thought of you differently.
+You had changed, though '+ 'not entirely sure where or when.
 Or how much.', 'Eventually you stopped performing from scripts and started making your own things.
-Perhaps some music.
+Perhaps '+ 'some music.
 A painting.
 Bad poetry.
 Oh wow, so much bad poetry.
-In fact, as you became an adult you started looking back at all the things you made with a little bit of embarrassment.
-Its ok, though.
+In fact, as you became an '+ 'adult you started looking back at all the things you made with a little bit of embarrassment.'+ ' Its ok, though.
 You have to start somewhere.
 Practice makes perfect.
-But now you always consider how what you make is going to look, going to sound.
-Why make something you’ll be unhappy with tomorrow?
+But now you always '+ 'consider how what you make is going to look, going to sound.
+Why make something you’ll be'+ ' unhappy with tomorrow?
 Best to think a bit first.
-Especially when so many people you know are making and doing so many amazing things.', 'Of course, you have indulged this habit a bit too much lately.
-Thinking only a bit turned into thinking a lot.
+Especially when so many people you know'+ ' are making and doing so many amazing things.', 'Of course, you have indulged this habit a bit too much lately.
+Thinking only a bit turned'+ ' into thinking a lot.
 A whole lot.
-Inspiration comes in fits and starts, usually away from your gear and during busy occasions where you can’t spare a moment.
-You DO want to write your own words into the tutorial.
+Inspiration comes in fits and starts, usually away from'+ ' your gear and during busy occasions where you can’t spare a moment.
+You DO want to write'+ ' your own words into the tutorial.
 But you simply don’t have any good ideas.
-You want to be able to write something amazing, something real.
-Something you wouldn’t feel strange about speaking out loud, at full volume.', '“Maybe later,” you think.
+You want to be'+ ' able to write something amazing, something real.
+Something you wouldn’t feel strange about'+ ' speaking out loud, at full volume.', '“Maybe later,” you think.
 A moment passes.
-“I’ll come back to it,” you half heartedly insist.
-You’re tired, anyways.
-And the flashing colors and static have made your eyes a little sore.
-How long have you been squinting for?
+“I’ll come back to it,” you half heartedly insist.'+ ' You’re tired, anyways.
+And the flashing colors and static have made your eyes a little sore.'+ ' How long have you been squinting for?
 What time is it?
-You roll your shoulders backwards and straighten out your spine.
+You roll your shoulders backwards'+ ' and straighten out your spine.
 Aching back and neck, again.
-You close your eyes for an extended moment, seeing the multicolored snow dancing on the inside of your eyelids.', '“That’s enough for now,” you confidently decide.
-You eat a snack while watching some TV, then take a shower before going to sleep.
-You dream of filling up ice trays with cubes that take the shape of words and letters you can’t quite make out.
-Tray after tray after tray you pour water and load into the frosty machine.
-But your freezer doesn’t seem to run out of space.
-The water from the sink is never turned off, and becomes a singular source of white noise.
-A moving, rushing blankness.
+You close your eyes for an'+ ' extended moment, seeing the multicolored snow dancing on the inside of your eyelids.', '“That’s enough for now,” you confidently decide.
+You eat a snack while watching some TV, then'+ ' take a shower before going to sleep.
+You dream of filling up ice trays with cubes that take'+ ' the shape of words and letters you can’t quite make out.
+Tray after tray after tray you pour'+ ' water and load into the frosty machine.
+But your freezer doesn’t seem to run out of space.'+ ' The water from the sink is never turned off, and becomes a singular source of white noise.'+ ' A moving, rushing blankness.
 It feels good.
 You delve into a deeper, dreamless sleep.', 'end of the array',];

-var scriptProgress;
+//our current location in the script var scriptProgress;